North American Congress on Latin America: Programs and activities

 NACLA developed programs involving public debate and activism surrounding issues in the Americas.
 This includes its flagship publication, NACLA Report of the Americas, among other books, anthologies, and pamphlets.
 To support its bi-monthly newsletter, NACLA's site includes blogs, interviews, photo essays, its own radio department, and articles for investigative research and journalism.

 NACLA hosts and collaborates with various conferences, seminars, teach-ins, and workshops to bring journalists, students, scholars, and others together such as The Media Accuracy on Latin America project, which involved a network of participants that generate constructive media criticism on U.S. policy in the region.

 Magazine

 NACLA Report on the Americas is the political magazine produced by the North American Congress on Latin America.

 The journal describes itself as "the oldest and most widely read progressive magazine covering Latin America and its relationship with the United States".

 The magazine changed from bimonthly to quarterly in 2012.
 It ceased print publication in 2015.
 However, the magazine announced a return to print through a partnership with Routledge in April 2016.
-The relaunch of the magazine is set for May 27, 2016.
+The relaunch of the magazine was set for May 27, 2016.